 Canceling the result will exit the auto tune without setting the PID parameters on the temperature channel.
-If the results are canceled, they can still be seen in the "Settings" -> "Auto Tune" menu.
+However, if the results are rejected, they can still be seen in the "Settings" -> "Auto Tune" menu.

 System Settings

 Touching the System Settings button on the Control Bar (figure 11) will open the System Settings screen as seen in figure 41.